 The newest season of American Horror Story has finally started and the first episode immediately presents a fascinating legal quandary: what happens when one conjoined twin commits murder?
-Vista criminal defense lawyer Peter M. Liss believes this specific example is particularly interesting because of the details presented in the show.
+Defense lawyer Peter M. Liss believes the American Horror Story twins example is particularly interesting because of the specific details presented in the show.

 Looking at historical records, there have only been a handful of conjoined twins charged with crimes.
 The only one that seems to have occurred under the American legal system involved Chang and Eng, the two most famous conjoined twins in history (the pair even served as inspiration for the term “Siamese twin”).
 Sometime in the early 1930s, a spectator squeezed Cheng’s hand so tightly that Cheng punched him.
 The spectator charged Cheng with assault, but the judge ruled that while Cheng should be sentenced to jail time, forcing Eng to go to jail would amount to false imprisonment.
 In a case involving something as serious as murder, the sentence would be even more lengthy and even more unfair to the innocent party.

 So How About the American Horror Story Twins?